 The dish that is perhaps the most easily found option for vegans, vegetarians or people following a halal or kosher diet is….

-Bibimbab 비빔밥 – literally “mixed rice”
+Bibimbap 비빔밥 – literally “mixed rice”

 Beside 🍚rice, the dish consists of a number of varying toppings (mostly seasoned 🥕vegetables, 🍄mushrooms and 🍳egg) plus a sauce.
-There are innumerable versions of Bibimbab!
+There are innumerable versions of Bibimbap!
 I will soon introduce common versions with classical combinations of vegetables as well as post innovative creations from modern restaurants here.

 Normally, the cheaper versions do not contain meat or fish produce at all.
-Otherwise, you can ask the waiter or cook to skip the respective topping when preparing your serving.
+Otherwise, you can ask the waiter or cook to omit the respective topping when preparing your serving.
 You can do so by saying something like this:

 🥩 “Gogi bbae juseyo.” “고기 빼 주세요” – Without meat please. 🍖